near-mezze/mezze-tech-tutorial/tutorials/lottery.md

 </blockquote>

+<h3>PLEASE NOTE!</h3>

+Any content produced by NEAR, or developer resources that NEAR provides, are for educational and inspiration purposes only.
+NEAR does not encourage, induce or sanction the deployment of any such applications in violation of applicable laws or regulations.

+This tutorial in NO way encourages, promotes, or defends gambling.
+The demonstrations for the _Lottery_ application in this tutorialal are for educational purposes only.
+Please check your local government's policies on gambling before proceeding.

+If you think you may have a gambling addiction, please seek help at [gamtalk](https://www.gamtalk.org/) or other addiction support providers.

 ## Overview

 This tutorial assumes you have completed the <a href="/thanks">Thanks Tutorial</a>, so there wont' be as much stuff about local setup, _call_ vs _view_ functions, etc.